shvartz311/ory-shortcuts/README.md

 1. Run powershell file: `./powershell/install-dotfiles-and-software.ps1`
    - When prompted, enter password.
 This will happen multiple times.
    - If this does not work, you can use manual instructions for dotfiles below.
-1. To fix VPN issues, run `powershell/Cisco.ps1` as admin and use the `vpn` alias in WSL2.
+1. To fix VPN issues, use the `vpn` alias in WSL2 while Windows account has admin access.
 Once disconnected from VPN, run `unvpn` in WSL2 or close and re-open it.
 This could be automated with a scheduled task but this is not supported by the HRB setup.

 ## Manual instructions for configuring dotfiles